foursquare/foursquare-android-oauth/README.md

     * `FoursquareCancelException` - User pressed the back button in the authorization screen.
     * `FoursquareDenyException` - User pressed the deny button in the authorization screen.
     * `FoursquareUnsupportedVersionException` - The version of the Foursquare app installed on the user's device is too old to support native auth.
     * `FoursquareInvalidRequestException` - Malformed connect request uri that the Foursquare app is not able to interpret, such as missing client id or version number.
-If you are using `FSOauth.getConnectIntent()` to start the oauth prcoess, you can ignore this exception as FSOauth creates the connect uri for you.
+If you are using `FoursquareOAuth.getConnectIntent()` to start the oauth prcoess, you can ignore this exception as FoursquareOAuth creates the connect uri for you.
     * `FoursquareOAuthException` - An error occurred in the OAuth process.
 Call `FoursquareOAuthException.getErrorCode()` to obtain one of the error codes listed at http://tools.ietf.org/html/rfc6749#section-5.2
     * `FoursquareInternalErrorException` - An internal error occurred during authorization.
 Call `exception.getCause()` to inspect the original cause of the exception.